 Education and Design or Fine Art

 The BA in Education and Design or Fine Art is a Joint Honours award.
-That means you follow the full degree course in Fine Art or Design as well as taking a dedicated teacher education programme as a professional qualification.
+This programme combines rigorous studio practice in Fine Art or Design with professional teacher training, equipping graduates to teach art and design at second-level schools in Ireland and internationally.
+That means you follow the full degree course in Fine Art or Design as well as taking a dedicated initial teacher education programme.

 Year 1

 In Year 1, your course of study will be largely focused on the development of your capacities in Fine Art or Design.
-In In Year 1, your course of study will be largely focused on the development of your capacities in Fine Art or Design.
-In semester 1, this will involve focusing on interdisciplinary Art and Design research, observation and analysis.
-As part of your education professional practice in semester 1 you will be introduced to theoretical aspects of education studies such as inclusion, differentiation and sociology and philosophy of education.
-In semester 2 you will undertake preparation for a short placement in a primary school for one day a week for four weeks.
-At the end of semester 2 you will prepare for a special educational needs placement which takes place at the start of Year 2.
-If you choose to study Education and Design, during semester 2 you will work on a project in collaboration with students from across the areas in the Design School in the first half of the semester, and then spend the second half of the semester developing work and skills that are relevant to your particular design specialism.
-If you choose to study Education and Fine Art, during semester 2 you will undertake 6 weeks of workshops spent in two different pathways chosen from Ceramics and Glass, Media, Painting, Print, Sculpture and Expanded Practice, and Textile Art and Artefact.
-In the second half of the semester, you will work in a particular pathway exploring different kinds of approaches, materials and processes and new skills that are part of the language of contemporary art. semester 1, this will involve focusing on interdisciplinary Art and Design research, observation and analysis.
-As part of your education professional practice in semester 1 you will be introduced to theoretical aspects of education studies such as inclusion, differentiation and sociology and philosophy of education.
-In semester 2 will undertake preparation for a short placement in a primary school for one day a week for four weeks.
-At the end of semester 2 you will prepare for a special educational needs placement which takes place at the start Year 2.
-If you choose to study Education and Design, during semester 2 you will work on a project in collaboration with students from across the areas in the Design School in the first half of the semester, and then spend the second half of the semester developing work and skills that are relevant to your particular design specialism.
-If you choose to study Education and Fine Art, during semester 2 you will undertake 6 weeks of workshops spent in two different pathways chosen from Ceramics and Glass, Media, Painting, Print, Sculpture and Expanded Practice, and Textile Art and Artefact.
-In the second half of the semester, you will work in a particular pathway exploring differ-ent kinds of approaches, materials and processes and new skills that are part of the language of contemporary art.
+In trimester 1, this will involve focusing on interdisciplinary Art and Design research, observation and analysis.
+As part of your education professional practice in trimester 1 you will be introduced to theoretical aspects of education studies such as inclusion, differentiation and sociology and philosophy of education.
+In trimester 2, you will undertake preparation for a short placement in a primary school for one day a week for four weeks.
+If you choose to study Education and Design, during trimester 2 you will work on a project in collaboration with students from across the areas in the Design School in the first half of the trimester, and then spend the second half of the trimester developing work and skills that are relevant to your particular design specialism.
+If you choose to study Education and Fine Art, during trimester 2 you will undertake 6 weeks of workshops spent in two different pathways chosen from Ceramics and Glass, Media, Painting, Print, Sculpture and Expanded Practice, and Textile Art and Artefact.
+In the second half of the trimester, you will work in a particular pathway exploring different kinds of approaches, materials and processes and new skills that are part of the language of contemporary art.
+Trimester 1, this will involve focusing on interdisciplinary Art and Design research, observation and analysis.

 Year 2